rhodebump/aws-sendy-contact-form/README.md

 1. setup AWS API gateway to point to your lambda.
 Enable CORS
 1. setup AWS SES
 1. setup sendy https://sendy.co/

+You can see the form live at https://theclement.com/contact-us/